michauhl/RBPBench/README.md

 0.0 0.0 0.0 1.0
 ```

-The header part is optional for RBPBench (default background letter frequencies can be defined via `--fimo-ntf-mode` or supplied via `--fimo-ntf-file`).
+The header part is mostly optional for RBPBench (except for modes `rbpbench enmo` and `rbpbench nemo`!).
+Default background letter frequencies can be defined via `--fimo-ntf-mode` or supplied via `--fimo-ntf-file`.
 A motif block needs to start with the line `MOTIF`.
 The following `motif_id` string is used as the motif ID in RBPBench.
 After the `letter-probability matrix ..` line (format details [here](https://meme-suite.org/meme/doc/meme-format.html#min_motif_pspm)), the actual nucleotide probabilities are given (each line for one position, with the order: `A C G T`).

 #### Custom motif database